 Oil sampling and analysis as a condition monitoring program has been around for many years as part of operating and maintaining heavy mining equipment.
-The program and photos sited in this case study were from an open-cut coal mine that kicked off their oil sampling program in the 70’s.
+The program and photos cited in this case study were from an open-cut coal mine that kicked off their oil sampling program in the 70’s.
 However, after some time this site reflected on the experiences of theirs and other mines.
 They began to realise they did not initially achieve the benefits of improved equipment reliability that were desired from the program.
 It took 10 years before they got it right and it required them to ask themselves, are we getting value from this program?

 When asked about their oil sampling program, this is the feedback from the mine for how the program ran in the first 10 years.